benjammin93/posux/README.md

-pos-ux-
+POSUX
 =======

-Point of Sale User Xperience
+Point of Sale User Experience

+Website and APIs for connecting with client sites.